sidxh/backendSystemDesign/README.md

 - The importance of adapting to current knowledge while being aware of potential flaws in the system.

 > [Siddhant](https://siddhantxh.vercel.app) is learning markdown, it seems pretty cool ngl frfr no cap imho real

+# 10] Understanding Sidecar Pattern

+## Challenges with Protocols:

+- Using different protocols requires specific libraries.
+- Libraries become complex, especially with sophisticated protocols.
+- Upgrading libraries can be challenging, leading to thick clients and backends.

+## Introduction to Sidecar Pattern:

+- Eliminates the need for clients to directly handle protocol intricacies.
+- Clients use a thin library that communicates with a sidecar proxy.
+- The sidecar proxy is responsible for protocol translation, upgrading, and communication with the backend.

+## Examples:

+**HTTP Library Example:**

+- If using an HTTP library in Python, it must understand how to communicate using HTTP/1.1.
+- Sidecar Pattern allows the proxy to handle the communication intricacies.

+**gRPC Example:**

+- gRPC requires a client and server library.
+- Sidecar Pattern allows the client to remain oblivious to protocol details; the proxy handles the gRPC specifics.

+## How Sidecar Pattern Works:

+- Each client must have a sidecar proxy.
+- The client configures requests to go through the sidecar proxy.
+- The proxy intercepts the request, understands the destination, and communicates with the server-side proxy.
+- The server-side proxy communicates with the actual server.

+## Benefits:

+**Language Agnostic:**

+- Clients in different languages can communicate seamlessly since the sidecar proxy abstracts protocol complexities.

+**Protocol Upgrade:**

+- Upgrading protocols becomes easier.
+Only the sidecar proxy needs updating.

+**Security:**

+- Enables secure communication without clients needing to handle encryption details directly.

+**Tracing and Monitoring:**

+- Sidecar proxies facilitate tracing and monitoring by tagging requests and providing a centralized control plane.

+**Service Discovery:**

+- Simplifies service discovery through a centralized DNS system.

+**Caching:**

+- Allows for caching at the sidecar level, improving performance.

+## Drawbacks:

+- Complexity:
+  - The system becomes complex due to the introduction of sidecar proxies, making debugging and understanding challenging.

+- Latency:
+  - Adds latency with the introduction of two additional hops for each communication.

+## Examples of Sidecar Proxies:

+**Service Mesh Proxies:**

+- Examples include Linkerd and Istio, which are based on the sidecar pattern.

+**Envoy Proxy:**

+- A layer 7 proxy used as a sidecar container.
+Requires application-level understanding.

+## Conclusion:

+The Sidecar Pattern is a powerful solution for managing protocol complexities in microservices.
+While it introduces some complexity and latency, its benefits in terms of language agnosticism, protocol upgrades, and enhanced monitoring make it a valuable architectural choice, especially in the context of service meshes.

+> [Siddhant](https://siddhantxh.vercel.app) is learning markdown, it seems pretty cool ngl frfr no cap imho real